 All that extra surface area helps to create air pockets in a soil mix, which in turn helps to facilitate the movement of air.

 This is super important in maintaining a healthy root system and can make all the difference with tropical plants.

-Seeing as charcoal made from hardwood tends to have a larger porous structure, that can further contributes to airflow through a substrate.
+Seeing as charcoal made from hardwood tends to have a larger porous structure that can further contribute to airflow through a substrate.
 So that’s what I’d opt for where possible.

 2 | Drainage